RBEGamer/CiscoPhonebookServer/README.md

 <img src="/documentation/tftp.JPG" width="1024"/>

-The Configuration files need a specific name :
+One configuration file per phone with a specific name:
 `SEP` followed by the Mac-Adress from the phone in uppercase `.cnf.xml`.
 An example file can be found in the `/src/pbook/tftpboot/` directoy ('/src/phbook/tftpboot/SEP_MACADDROFPHONE.cnf.xml').
-All files present in thits directory can be accessed by the Docker-Image TFTP-Server.
+All files present in thits directory will be served by the Docker-Image TFTP-Server.
 So simply edit them.